RussellHankins/websocket-chat-server/README.md

 		Returns success(messageid) or error(message,messageid).
 		sends privatemessage(chatclientid,userid,username,message) to all users.
 		If user isn't logged in, userid = 0 and username is blank.
+	write_file(messageid,filename,start_byte,length,data) - Not finished.
+	    Writes to a filename.
+Writing starts at start_byte.
+Data can be text or binary.
+	    Returns a success message or an error message. filenames can have subfolders.
+New subfolders will be created if necessary. filenames for new files are from the active (default:first) file_location. filenames for existing files are from whatever file_location they're found on.
+	    All file names have the userid as a directory prefix.

 ##Commands the server sends to the client:
 	chat(messageid,chatroomid,chatclientid,userid,message)